 Unlike the other categories of aircraft, the difference in maximum cruise speed between light jets is far smaller.

 Of course, there are some exceptions.
 For example, the Dassault Falcon 10 has an impressive maximum cruise speed of 494 knots.
-Speed which beats out all midsize aircraft.
+That is a speed which beats out all midsize aircraft.

 Additionally, there is the Dassault Falcon 100 which tops out at 476 knots.